0xPoe/talks/a-sink.slide/slides.md

 <br/>

 <!--

+First, let me give you a brief introduction of TiCDC.

+TiCDC is a change data capture system for TiDB.
+It can capture the changes from TiDB and send them to other systems.
+It's a core component of TiDB ecosystem.

 In the past year, we've been refactoring the sink component in TiCDC.

 The refactoring is divided into two phases.